VirtoCommerce/vc-docker/linux/readme.md

             APP_BACKEND_URL=http://localhost:8090
             ```
         - Run command: `yarn dev` or `yarn dev-expose`
         - Follow the link in the terminal.
-First time you'll get a white page with no content, to fix it go to backend in browser (http://localhost:8090) and set `Store URL` (Stores > B2B-store > Store URL) to `https://localhost:3000` push `Save` and refresh a frontend page.
-This time the frontend will display the content.
+            The first time you'll get a white page with no content, to fix this go to the backend in your browser (http://localhost:8090) and set the 'Store URL' (Stores > B2B Store > Store URL) to 'https://localhost:3000', press 'Save' and refresh a frontend page.
+This time the frontend will show the content.

 ## Troubleshooting Docker Instances